ipv6guide/ipv6guide.github.io/enterprise/preparations/index.md

 The final step of a good preparation is to [build a lab](build_lab) and get some hands-on experience.
 Just reading about IPv6 is not enough.
-No matter how well your people understand the theoretical concepts, getting the "feel" of how IPv6 works it is not possible to benefit from all the possibilities it offers.
+No matter how well your people understand the theoretical concepts, unless they get the "feel" of how IPv6 works they can't benefit from all the possibilities it offers.